-The Digital Scholarship department in the University library consists of 3 librarians, 1 associate, and a varying number of students.
+The University Library Center for Digital Scholarship offer two related spaces for digital experimentation and creation: the Digital Scholarship Commons in McHenry Library and the Digital Scholarship Innovation Studio in Science and Engineering.
+Our team consists of 3 librarians, 1 associate, and a varying number of student employees.
 Our full time staff come from a variety of academic and professional backgrounds, and we hire students from all academic divisions.
 To learn more about who we we are, check out the tab to the left!
 To learn more about what we stand for, continue reading below!

-Conversation – To engage in collaborative works and incorporate multiple perspectives.
+Conversation—To engage in collaborative work and incorporate multiple perspectives.

-Experimentation – To be comfortable with learning through trying and recognize the value in iterative learning.
+Experimentation—To be comfortable with learning through trying and recognize the value of iterative learning.

 Provide access to hardware and software that enable new modes of knowledge building

 We are advocates for using digital technologies in ways that allow students, faculty, and researchers to explore their subjects in new and meaningful ways.
 This exploration can lead to new ways of understanding information.
 Our goal is to provide access to these modes of knowledge by providing checkout equipment, maintaining the digital scholarship computers with related software, and offering skills based workshops and consultations to help aspiring digital scholars.

 Democratizing access to technology